AdityaBD45/SoftSell/README.md

 ### 6. Dark Mode Toggle
    - Allows users to switch between dark and light modes for better visibility based on their preferences.

+  ### 7. Live Chat Integration
+   - **Tawk.to** chat widget integrated for direct communication with customer support.
+   - The chat widget automatically loads and allows users to interact with support agents instantly.

 ## Dark Mode